henningway/activity-calc/README.md

-A small script I use to help me with time tracking at work.
+A small script I use to help with time tracking.
 I have my daily activities in a file like this:

 ```markdown
 # 16.04.2024